-1 When operating large numbers of anycast DNS servers over a wide area, there will tend to be some servers that are located in areas that may have higher than normal latencies.
-The 95th percentile measurement is not to have these areas unduly skew the reported values.
+2 When operating large numbers of anycast DNS servers over a wide area, there will tend to be some servers that are located in areas that may have higher than normal publication latencies.
+Using the 95th percentile measurement is meant to not have these areas unduly skew the reported values.